Tobias Stephan

-Tobias Stephan (born 21 January 1984) is a Swiss former professional ice hockey goaltender who predominately played in the Swiss National League (NL).
-He also played in the National Hockey League (NHL) for the Dallas Stars.
+Tobias Stephan (born 21 January 1984) is a Swiss former professional ice hockey goaltender who predominantly played in the Swiss National League (NL) from 2001 to 2023.
+He also played 11 games in the National Hockey League (NHL) for the Dallas Stars during the 2007–08 and 2008–9 seasons.
+Internationally, he played for the Swiss national team at three World Championships.

 Playing career

 Stephan was born in Zürich, Switzerland.
 As a youth, he played in the 1997 and 1998 Quebec International Pee-Wee Hockey Tournaments with a team from Zürich.

-In 2001, he was named the best goaltender at U18 World Junior Championships.
+In 2001, he was named the best goaltender at the U18 World Junior Championships.
 Stephan first played for EHC Chur and then for the Kloten Flyers in Switzerland.
 In 2002, he was named the best rookie in the Swiss Hockey League.

 Stephan was drafted 34th overall in the second round of the 2002 NHL Entry Draft by the Dallas Stars, and is the third highest Swiss drafted in history.
-He is the fourth Swiss goalie who has been drafted by an NHL team after Pauli Jaks, David Aebischer and Martin Gerber.
+He is the fourth Swiss goalie who an NHL team has drafted after Pauli Jaks, David Aebischer and Martin Gerber.